uzuko01/vscode-extension-for-zowe/docs/Conformance-Guide-draft.md

 - Unique name: each criteria has a short unique name that can be used for reference and discussion amongst parties
 - Required vs Best Practice: we currently distinguish if a criteria is a must-do for conformance versus if it is just a recommended best practice.
 - Goal: each criteria should in its description clearly state the goal or rationale for requiring it.
-- Testability: Each criteria should specify the way and extender as well as the Zowe Explorer squad can verify conformance.
+- Testability: Each criteria should specify the way an extender as well as the Zowe Explorer squad can verify conformance.

 ## General conformance criteria (0)

-These criteria are independent of the kind of extension produce and need to be fulfill for all cases.
+These criteria are independent of the kind of extension and need to be fulfilled for all cases.

 1. (Required) Naming: **If the extension uses the word "Zowe" in its name, it abides by Linux Foundation's Trademark Usage rules to ensure the word Zowe is used in a way intended by the Zowe community.**